Defining the political landscape

 Many of our Partners also hold directorships at leading local and international banks, insurance companies, and other large commercial enterprises.

 Our attorneys are also active in the legal profession and judicial system of the Bahamas.

 In 2009, Sir Michael L. Barnett, who led our litigation department for 25 years, was appointed the Chief Justice of the Bahamas.
 In 2015, Sir Michael rejoined the Firm of counsel.
-Three of our Partners have served as Attorneys-General of The Bahamas.
-In 2008, Claire L. Hepburn, a senior litigator in the Firm, was appointed as a Supreme Court Judge.
+On September 20, 2021, former GrahamThompson Partner Ryan Pinder became the fourth former Partner to be appointed Attorney General of The Bahamas.
+His distinguished appointment follows Senior Partner Sean McWeeney, QC (1989 – 1992), Retired Supreme Court Justice Claire Hepburn (2007 – 2008) and President of the Court of Appeal and former Chief Justice, Sir Michael Barnett (2008 – 2009), who each served in the role of Attorney General of The Bahamas.
+Claire Hepburn, a former senior litigator in the Firm, was appointed as a Supreme Court Justice in 2008.
 Three members of the Firm have sat as Acting Justices of the Supreme Court of The Bahamas.
-We also have one Firm member who served as the Acting Assistant Registrar General of The Bahamas, and one who was the Acting Deputy Registrar of the Supreme Court.
+GrahamThompson Partners have also served in the capacities of Acting Assistant Registrar General of The Bahamas, and Acting Deputy Registrar of the Supreme Court.

 Members of the Firm have served on the Bar Council, as president and vice-president of the Bahamas Bar Association, the Freeport Law Society, the Ethics and Disciplinary Committee of the Bahamas Bar Association, and the Rules Committee of The Supreme Court.